Moving is an exciting new step in people’s lives but is spoiled by many obstacles: overwhelming paperwork, financial stress, careless movers, etc.

 User research also helped me to define a differentiating product strategy for the company.

-I showed to my client how to think around the product — cover the entire User Journey and anticipate needs before and after the product.
-This improves acquisition and creates loyalty from your customers.
+I showed my client how to think around the product — covering the entire User Journey and anticipating needs before and after the product.

 We could do the greatest product, the technology's growth will be slowed down if the developers are not able to convince their hierarchy.
 This has to be designed as well.